RidhwanHazian/camp/README.md

 This repository contains the complete source code for the **Tasik Biru Camps Reservation System**, developed as part of a **UiTM ISP250 and CSC264 group project** (Semester March–August 2025, Group CS1104D).

-While this repository includes all modules (Customer, Staff, Admin), my personal contribution to the project was the **development of the Admin Module** — including both backend logic and frontend interface.
+While this repository includes all modules (Customer, Staff, Admin), my personal contribution to the project was the **development of the Admin Module** — including both backend logic and frontend interface — as well as implementing the **staff-side email sending functionality**.

 ---